Synonyms: Kyousougiga (TV), Kyousogiga (TV)

 A fitting description of Kyousougiga would be that it pleases the eye as much as it pleases the heart.
 Initially, you’ll be drawn in by fantastical world reminiscent of a Japanese version of Alice in Wonderland.
 The stunning and almost otherworldly sceneries and other eye-catching visuals (like those you would see in a fantasy game) give the show a certain charm unique to its own.
 You’ll then be drawn in a second time by the heartwarming story of the love and rebirth of a family, in which each family member undergoes some sort of maturation and self-discovery.

 Now, it is a surprise (certainly a relieving one) that Kyousougiga managed to air 10 episodes.
-Considering the premise of the show and the fact that the five ONAs released before were rather random and perplexing, Kyousougiga was definitely at risk for not even making it to a 1-cour.
-Moreover, due to the low budget, there are scarcely any fighting scenes, let alone newly animated scenes.
-This series literally copies and pastes whole ONA episodes into one episode.
-To add, towards the end there is more dialogue than action that not only slows down the pacing but also overcomplicates the story.
+Considering the premise of the show and the fact that the five ONAs released beforehand were rather random and perplexing, Kyousougiga was definitely at risk for not even making it to a 1-cour.
+Moreover, Kyousougiga's lack of budget shows in some parts of the animation, especially when the show literally copies and pastes whole ONA episodes into its episodes.
+The newly animated episodes are definitely well-made and beautiful to look at, but towards the end there is more dialogue than action rather than the reverse.
+In addition, the dialogue is rather lengthy and drawn out, slowing down the pacing and overcomplicating the story.

 However, Kyousougiga makes a genuine attempt to make up for its flaws.
 Too many times I see 1-cour anime giving up on wrapping up the anime well and ending it quite abruptly without explanations.
 In the case with Kyousougiga, however, the dialogue towards the end actually helps explain and make sense of everything.
 Sure, it takes at least twice or thrice of watching to understand fully, but once understood, viewers will realize that Kyousougiga wraps its complex story up so well that it is almost frightening that they did it in just 10 episodes.
 As for the animation, I understood the budget situation so I didn’t mind it at all.

-In addition, I have already elaborated that characters and their individual stories about moving on and growing up are what really makes this anime.
-What makes this anime even better is that it is full of symbolism, subtle details, references to Buddhism, and allusions to Lewis Carroll’s, “Through the Looking Glass.”
-All of these components are actually really important for the show because knowing some of the background knowledge about Buddhism or analyzing some of the symbols and details leads to a deeper understanding of the characters and their characteristics and actions.
+In addition, what makes this anime even better is the anime's attention to detail.
+It is full of symbolism, subtle details, references to Buddhism, and allusions to Lewis Carroll’s, “Through the Looking Glass.”
+All of these components are actually really important for the show because knowing some of the background knowledge about Buddhism or analyzing some of the symbols and details leads to a deeper understanding of the characters and the plot.
 For someone who loves to challenge himself to really get to the heart of what the show is trying to say, Kyousougiga was like a gold mine waiting to be struck.

 To end, here are some miscellaneous components that made Kyousougiga better: